tetrabox/minitl/README.md

 When everything is compiled in the GEMOC Studio, launch a new Eclipse instance, and start playing with the textual editor.

+Coming soon: the possibility to execute and debug MiniTL models using the GEMOC Studio features.

 # TODO

 - GEMOC execution engine integration (need Melange project)
 - Add static semantic (ie. a `Validator`)
 - Improve textual syntax